Eyebrow dandruff is a similar issue to dandruff on the scalp. It causes flaky skin to shed from the area.

 Eyebrow dandruff appears similar to dandruff on the scalp.

-Some research suggests that dandruff may affect as much as 50% of the population.
+Some research suggests that dandruff may affect as much as

 A person may have whitish, gray, or yellow flakes of skin under and around their eyebrows.
 The area may be flushed or inflamed, and a person may feel the need to itch or pick the area.